Enter your E-mail Address

 Another sheltered beach is Manly Cove.
 It is a small sandy strip close to the wharf on the harbour side.
 There is an enclosure in the water which forms a pool and makes it safe for children.

 Oceanworld is very close.
-You can go there just to observe marine life, stingrays and sharks or to... swim with them.
+You can go there just to watch marine life, stingrays and sharks or to... swim with them.
 We haven't tried but those who have say it's safe and lots of fun.

 manly beach australia - oceanworld

-Oceanworld on Manly Cove
+Oceanworld - Manly Cove

+Manly is the place to go if we want to see some spectacular views of the harbour and City.
 Just take the road to North Head, enter the Harbour National Park and you will be blown away by the sight.

-manly beach australia city views from north head
+manly beach australia - city views from north head

-Manly Beach Australia –
+Manly Beach Australia - How to get there.

 manly beach australia - views from Sydney ferries